 Living your best life in retirement means experiencing new things.
 Your life doesn’t get excited if you keep doing the same stuff every day.
 Getting out of your comfort zone frequently is the best strategy for living life to the max in retirement.
 It’s the place where the magic happens.

 Learning new things is a great way to keep your brain active, stay socially connected, and to make sure you live your best life in retirement.
-And I think one of the coolest things you can gift yourself is an all-access pass to Masterclass.
+And I think one of the coolest things you can gift yourself is an annual Membership to Masterclass.

 It’s a streaming platform that makes it possible for anyone to watch or listen to hundreds of video lessons taught by the most successful and famous teachers in the world.

 From Anna Wintour teaches Creativity and Leadership, Steve Martin teaches Comedy, Ron Finley teaches Gardening to Samuel L. Jackson teaches Acting.
-The platform has so such a variety of lessons on all sorts of topics for you to choose or get all access to every class on the platform.
+The platform has so such a variety of lessons on all sorts of topics.
 And you can learn at your own pace and in your own time.
 So you have all the freedom in the world and a fun everyday activity.

 Get the latest prices and learn about cool online classes on Masterclass here.